HBO Max: The 27 Best TV Shows to Watch

 The Righteous Gemstones (2019- )

 This outrageous comedy series highlights a highly dysfunctional family of famous televangelists called the Gemstones.
 In the show's first season, a member of the family is blackmailed, and ridiculous antics ensue.
 John Goodman stars as the family patriarch, Eli, and Danny McBride, Edi Patterson and Adam Devine also commit to the bit, pulling off an absurd and addictive black comedy.
-The second season of the show is airing now, and it won't be the last we'll see of these eccentric characters -- HBO has already renewed the series for a third season.
+The second season of the show is airing now, and that won't be the end of the road for these eccentric characters -- HBO has already renewed the series for a third season.

 Made for Love (2021- )